-In a study published in the Journal of Public Health, scientists find that both younger and older adults who engage in regular physical activity, consume more fruits and vegetables, and maintaining a healthy weight can all improve brain function, no matter your age.
+In a study published in the Journal of Public Health, scientists found that regular exercise, eating more fruits and vegetables, and maintaining a healthy weight can all improve brain function, no matter your age.

 Citation: Cohen A, et al. (2016).
 Physical Activity Mediates the Relationship between Fruit and Vegetable Consumption and Cognitive Functioning: A Cross-Sectional Analysis.
 Journal of Public Health, published online.
 DOI: http://dx.doi.org/10.1093/pubmed/fdw113.